simonmichael/hledger/hledger-ui/hledger-ui.1.md

 The register screen's switching between historic balance and running total based on query arguments may be confusing, and there is no column heading to indicate which is being displayed.

-When you navigate to an earlier or later transaction with cursor up/down in the transaction screen, and then return to the register screen, the selection will not have moved.